kinanbezem7/DCP/README.md

 The raw data is stored locally in folders for each product.
 The pictures are also downloaded and stored in their respective folders.
 There was an issue using urlib and so I had to use requests library.

+MILESTONE 3
+Extracted text and images links for each book.
+Generated unique id's for each book.
+Organise the data into a list of dictionaries.
+Download the image links.
+Save the data of each book into their respective folders organised by the ISBN number.

+MILESTONE 4
+Generate a unit test file in order to check the datatypes of the outputs of each method in the Scraper class.
+Generate a integration test file in order to check the file integrety of the saved data